GitauHarrison/notes/comment_moderation.md

 # Moderate User Comments in Flask

-As an administrator of a website, one of the things you would really want to do is to moderate what users say publicly to each other.
-This is a very common task, and having it implemented in your Flask website can really help sanitize the contents.
+As an administrator of a website, one of the things you would want to do is to moderate what users say publicly to each other.
+This is a very common task, and having it implemented in your Flask website can help sanitize the contents.
 In this tutorial, I will show you how you can implement this feature.

 ![Comment Moderation](images/comment_moderation/comment_moderation.gif)